-The Global Mental Health Action Network is an open community of mental health professionals and individuals interested in mental health who share a mission to protect the right to good mental health and improve political and financial support for mental health across the world
+The Global Mental Health Action Network is an open community of mental health professionals who share a mission to protect the right to good mental health and work together to advocate to improve political and financial support for mental health across the world.

 What does it do?